MicrosoftDocs/visualstudio-docs/docs/debugger/navigating-through-code-with-the-debugger.md

 ## Get into "break mode"

 In *break mode*, app execution is suspended while functions, variables, and objects remain in memory.
 Once the debugger is in break mode, you can navigate through your code.
-The typical ways to get into break mode quickly is to either:
+The most common ways to get into break mode quickly is to either:

 - Begin code stepping by pressing **F10** or **F11**.
 This allows you to quickly find the entry point of your app, then you can continue pressing step commands to navigate code.